 A family-friendly employer

 We appreciate the importance of a healthy balance between work and family life, and supporting our people in their professional and personal lives is one of our priorities.
 We're proud holders of the gold award from the Defence Employer Recognition Scheme, and we hold a bronze Inclusive Employers Standard award.

 Research was an important first step in our journey towards being a more family-friendly employer.
 We carried out workshops with parents and expectant parents to understand the experiences of those taking and preparing for family leave.

-We listened to our people - and since we introduced our new, more progressive policies and benefits, we’re able to help our parent and carer colleagues support their families when they need them most, without worrying as much about time off or financial pressures.
+By listening to our people and creating new, more progressive policies and benefits, we’re able to help our parent and carer colleagues support their families when they need them most, without worrying as much about time off or financial pressures.